0x-federicO/0x-federicO/README.md

-At this point, a few duties ongoing - keen about scala, go, Clj - for the Web, js 2020-21 .
+At this point, a few duties ongoing - keen on scala, go, Clj - for the Web, js 2020-21 .

 1. t.H.i.n.K
 2. m.a.K.e